Sodium Iodide I131

 The manufacturer recommends maintaining a low iodide diet two weeks before administration and to continue for several days during the uptake and imaging process.

-In the treatment of Graves disease, it has been recommended that a special diet prior to RAI therapy is not required, but nutritional supplements containing excess iodine and seaweeds be avoided for at least 7 days; a low-iodine diet may benefit those with relatively low RAI uptake to increase the proportion of RAI trapped (Ross 2016)
+In the treatment of Graves disease, it has been recommended that a special diet prior to RAI therapy is not required, but nutritional supplements containing excess iodine and seaweeds be avoided for at least 7 days; a low-iodine diet may benefit those with relatively low RAI uptake to increase the proportion of RAI trapped (ATA [Ross 2016])

 Some dietary sources of iodine include cow's milk and dairy products, fish, seaweed, eggs, chocolate, and iodized salt.